Uday Mahesh

-Udhayabhanu Maheswaran (born February 21, 1970), known by his stage name Udhay Mahesh, is an Indian actor and director.
+Udhayabhanu Maheswaran (born February 21, 1970), known by his stage name Uday Mahesh, is an Indian actor and director.
 He directed two Tamil films: Naalai (2006) and Chakkara Viyugam (2008).
 As an actor, he is best known for his portrayal of Vishwanathan in the STAR Vijay series Office.
 His portrayal of the character Chellam in The Family Man received social media attention and acclaim.